ashleybaxter/iamashley/_posts/2016-12-16-jacks-year-in-review.markdown

 <blockquote>I’m confident that with the effort I put into phasing out distractions in 2015, I’ll have a more focused and productive 2016.</blockquote>

 2015 was all about phasing out distractions and focusing on insurance.
-It felt like a quiet and uneventful year, but it ultimately lead to launching Jack in 2016.
+It felt like a quiet and uneventful year, but it ultimately lead to launching With Jack in 2016.
 With that said, 2016 was just a warm-up for Jack.

 I've dipped my toe in the water.
 I like it.
 I'm going all in.